The Most Insane Pest Control Ideas

 Ants love to eat cornmeal but they can’t digest it so they’ll die.
 Place small piles wherever you see ants and they’ll take it back to their colony.
 Cornmeal also works the same way to kill slugs in your garden.
 Try these 14 nice ways to keep pests away.

 Next time you see aphids taking over your garden, plant a banana peel under the soil near the stems of your plants.
 The bugs will steer clear and the nutrients will help your soil.
 Here are some humane pest control options for critter-proof gardens and planters.

 Pests such as squirrels and mice can often find their way into your home through the dryer vent.
 Regularly check dryer vents to make sure the damper isn’t broken and ensure the seal between the vent and the wall is tight.
 Here’s why you should upgrade your dryer vent.

 Close the Trash

 Raccoons and rats love to get into your trash whenever possible.
 Make sure all trash outside your home is in a closed trash can with a tight-fitting lid.
 If you can, keep trash cans in the garage until garbage day.
-Do your own pest control with these DIY tips.
+Contain pests with these do it your itself pest control strategies.

 If you have plants or shrubs right next to the house, keep them trimmed.
 Many plants attract insects and overgrown shrubs can become a great place for mice, squirrels and rabbits to hang out.
 Try these pruning tips for healthier bushes.